 He is the youngest bonobo that Lola ya Bonobo Sanctuary has ever rescued, and it was clear he needed round-the-clock care.
 Overall, Ikoto was in good health and was adapting well.

 The team had high hopes for his recovery.

 All Eyes on Ikoto

 Ikoto spent his first night at the sanctuary cuddled up with Dr. Jonas.
-Because he is so young, he needs a lot of attention.
-He has been paired with surrogate mama, Huguette, who will spend most days and nights with him while he is small.
-His care is also shared with Director of Bonobo Wellness Suzy Kwetuenda, as well as Dr. Jonas and Dr. Raphael.
+Because he was so young, he needed a lot of attention.
+He was paired with surrogate mama, Huguette, who spent most days and nights with him while he was really small.
+His care was shared by Director of Bonobo Wellness Suzy Kwetuenda, as well as Dr. Jonas and Dr. Raphael.

-Ikoto has been gaining confidence and trust in his caretakers.
+Ikoto quickly gained confidence and trust in his caretakers.
 He drinks baby formula and eats fruit.
 His mama Huguette is teaching him about different foods, and helping to build his courage!